equneko/elode/src/experimental/README.md

 - Lontong.js - Indonesian Food :v

 ...
 And more experiment! <br>
-Learning how Javascript working with HTML CSS
+Learning how JavaScript working with HTML CSS